bitcoinbrisbane/BitPoker/README.md

 These are out side the scope of this paper.

 ## Messages
-All actions are sent as messages.
+All actions are sent as JSON RPC.
 They must include a public key hash and be signed.
 The payload must also reference their previous message hash.

 1. Concatenate the payload the values
 2. Hash the payload of step 1
 3. Sign the output of step 2

-General message format
+General message structure

 | Property | Eg |
 | -------- | -- |